gear-foundation/gear-wiki/docs/examples/NFTs/dynamic-nft.md

 }
 ```

-Next we will change the `handle()` function, we will add the business logic we need there:
+Next, change the `handle()` function and add the required business logic:

 ```rust title="auto-changed-nft/src/lib.rs"
 #[no_mangle]